e-Spirit/javascript-content-api-library/README.md

 })
 ```

+> **_Note_**<br>
+> The 'raw' CaaS data might be helpful when you want to know the key names that you can filter for.
+> It is possible to access those data directly with the authorization header and the CaaS Url.

 ### fetchByFilter

 Returns the matching CaaS data entries.
+It maps the given entries to a more frontend-friendly format.
+Which means that unneccessary fields will be omitted and the structure is simpler.

 Expects as input parameter an array of filters and a language abbreviation.
 Optionally a page number, page size, sort and additional parameters can be passed.